CanasSimon/CanasSimon.github.io/_posts/programming/2020-07-20-chunk-rendering.md

 # The result
 <center>
 	<img src="result.webp" width="80%" class="pixelated"> <br>
-	Final results with 169 completely filled chunks (4096 blocks) without using any performance saving technique like frustum or occlusion culling. <br>
-	Run on Windows 10, with an Intel i7-4790K@4.00GHZ CPU and a GeForce GTX 970 GPU, compiled with MSVC v16.5.
+	Compiled with MSVC v16.5.
 </center> <br>

-Thanks to all this optimization, I am able to reach a stable 70 fps.
+Thanks to all this optimization, I am able to render 169 completely filled chunks (4096 blocks per chunks), without using any performance saving technique like frustum or occlusion culling, at a stable 70 fps on Windows 10, with an Intel i7-4790K@4.00GHZ CPU and a GeForce GTX 970 GPU.

 # Conclusion
 I learned several tricks during this project, notably how to reduce the memory usage on the GPU and how to squeeze every bit of performance out of it.

+This has also been quite an enriching experience in teamwork, since I had to organize my work around what my other classmates has done.